gitdemont/IFCshiny/README.md

 In case, you have several shown populations, **Order** will allow you to arrange them conveniently.

-Depending if you choose 1D, 2D or 3D representation, you will have access to x-, y- and z- axis features selector, respectively.
+Depending if you choose 1D, 2D or 3D representation, you will have access to x-, y- and z- axis **features** selector accompanied with their transformations, respectively.

+Clicking on **tweak parameters** will allow you to get even more control on axes names, range, title, density colors, contour plots.

 In 1D and 2D plot, you will be able to draw, edit or remove already existing regions.

 **to draw** you should select a drawing tool (line, rectangle, polygon, hand, oval) and then click within the graph to start drawing the shape.
-For polygon clicking will draw a new vertex.
+For polygon, clicking will draw a new vertex.
 For all, double-clicking will terminate the drawing and invite you to save the region you draw.
 Finally, clicking another shape while drawing will cancel current drawing and start another one.

 **to edit** you should select the edit tool.
 Hovering the regions in your plot will highlight the closest one.
 Once the region you want to edit is highlighted you can click it to start the edition process.
 This will show its boundaries and its name.
 You will then be able to re-position the whole gate, each of its boundaries or/and its name.
 Clicking the edit tool will terminate and save the edition while clicking on the arrow while abort it.